pegulabs/terms/privacy_policy.md

 organization or among our affiliates within the United States or internationally.

-Pegu, found at [https://www.pegu.me/](https://www.pegu.me/), is owned and operated by Pegu Labs, LLC.
+advicedrop, found at [https://www.advicedrop..com/](https://www.advicedrop.com/), is owned and operated by Pegu Labs, LLC.

 ## 1. The basics